How to sue someone in New Zealand

 What documents and fees will I need to file in court?

 The person who starts court proceedings is called the "plaintiff".
-You will need to file a "Statement of Claim", which in the District Court carries a filing fee of $50.
+You will need to file a "Statement of Claim", which in the District Court carries a filing fee.
 The Statement of Claim sets out your view of the events that led to your claim and what you want the Court to do.

 If the other party doesn't file a Statement of Defence, the plaintiff can apply for the court to find in his or her favour by default ("judgement by default").